top of page

 Only what stands in the light

-is carried forward.
+is carried further.

-Then community comes together.
+Then the community comes together:

-People who bring structure.
+people who bring structure,

-People who understand systems.
+people who understand systems,

-People who turn impulses into concepts.
+people who turn impulses into concepts.

 And when a project is ready,

-the 80/20 principle applies.
+the 80/20 principle applies:

-Eighty percent belongs to you or your team.
+eighty percent belongs to you or your team,

 without anyone losing themselves.

-In Eden, ideas are not just thought.
+In Eden, ideas are not merely thought.

 They are implemented —

-often faster than one expects.
+often faster than one has ever experienced.

-Another difference from the outside world:
+Another difference from the outside world is this:

-In Eden, no one has to become visible alone.
+in Eden, no one has to become visible alone.

-No one must build a business
+no one has to build a business

-without anyone noticing.
+without anyone seeing.

 The village itself carries its people.

-We present what you can do —
+We present what you can do

 on our website, in our programs,

-in public spaces
+and in public areas

-may run a small business in Eden:
+Whoever wishes may run a small business in Eden:

 offer a course,